This country-specific Q&A provides an overview to intellectual property law in China.

-Trademarks and certain brand related actions pursuant to the Anti-Unfair Competition Act.
+Trademarks and certain brand-related actions pursuant to the Anti-Unfair Competition Law.

-Copyright, design patents, semiconductor topography rights, plant varieties , and rights in confidential information and know-how as trade secrets.
+Copyright, design patents, semiconductor topography rights, plant varieties, geographical indications, and rights in confidential information and know-how as trade secrets.

 What is the duration of each of these intellectual property rights?
 What procedures exist to extend the life of registered rights in appropriate circumstances?

-- Semiconductor topography rights: 10 years after registration or first use;
+Semiconductor topography rights: 10 years after registration or first use, whichever is earlier;

-- Plant varieties: 20 years for vines, forest trees, fruit trees and ornamental trees, 15 years for others.
+Plant varieties: 20 years for vines, forest trees, fruit trees and ornamental trees, 15 years for others, from the date granted.

 Who is the first owner of each of these intellectual property rights and is this different for rights created in the course of employment or under a commission?

-Generally, the creator is the first owner of the relevant IP rights.
-However, the default position is that employers are the first owner of patents (unless specified otherwise) and copyright works created in the course of employment provided they were created primarily using the employer's resources as part of the employee's normal duties.
+Patents: Generally, the creator is the first owner of the relevant IP rights.
+However, the default position is that employers are the first owner of patents (unless specified otherwise) created in the course of employment provided they were created primarily using the employer's resources as part of the employee’s normal duties.

-Invention patents, utility model patents, design patents, plant varieties and trademarks are registered rights.
+Invention patents, utility model patents, design patents, semiconductor topography rights, plant varieties, geographical indications and trademarks are registered rights.

 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

-Trademark applications should be made to the CTMO.
+Trademarks: Applications should be made to the China Trademark Office (CTMO).

-If a party elects to record their copyright works in China, an application should be made to the China Copyright Office.
+Copyright: If a party elects to record their copyright works in China, an application should be filed to the Copyright Protection Centre of China (CPCC).